 House Flipping Checklist

 One of the current trends in real state investment is house flipping.
-House flipping refers to real estate investment through buying a property, refurbishing it, and selling it for profit.
-House flipping can be functional, structural, purely cosmetic, or a combination.
+House flipping refers to real estate investment through buying a property, renovating it, and selling it for profit.
+House flipping repairs can be functional, structural, purely cosmetic, or a combination.

 Some of the things replaced during house flipping are bathroom and kitchen upgrades, trim and paint, window replacement, and flooring replacement.
-There are other things to be done before and during house flipping.
+There are other things to be done before and during house flipping too but these are the most common that add value.

-Neighborhoods are referred according to class ranking from A to D. Class A neighborhoods are the wealthiest housing markets occupied by higher-income professionals.
+Neighborhoods are referred by class ranking from A to D. Class A neighborhoods are the wealthiest housing markets occupied by higher-income professionals.
 Class B neighborhoods are middle-class housing markets.
 Class C houses have a working-class, blue-collar feel, and class D caters to the lowest income earners.

-Consider how much money you must work with and what market you can afford to flip your first home in.
-Consider choosing a class C or class B property for your initial deal- stable working-class or middle-class neighborhoods, respectively.
+Consider how much money you have to work with and what market you can afford to flip your first home in.
+For most house flipping beginners, consider choosing a class C or class B property for your initial deal.
+This will be the stable working-class or middle-class neighborhoods, respectively.

 Identify lenders for financing your strategy and get a pre-approval letter from them to submit along with your offer.
-Also, use a contractor or a real estate agent to help you understand how much work needs to be done.
+Also, use a contractor or a real estate agent to help you understand how much work needs to be done when previewing houses.

 The sub-checklist for finding a good deal is: